MeiKatz/pdfjs-docs/README.md

 ### 6: setDash (`d`)
 #### Operands
-* `dashArray`: *`array`* - An Array of numbers which specify distances to alternately draw a line and a gap (in coordinate space units).
+* `dashArray`: *`array`* - An array of numbers which specify distances to alternately draw a line and a gap (in coordinate space units).
 If the number of elements in the array is odd, the elements of the array get copied and concatenated;

   see also: https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/setLineDash
 * `dashPhase`: *`number`* - A float specifying the amount of the offset;

   see also: https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/lineDashOffset

-sets the line dash pattern used when stroking lines, using an array of values which specify alternating lengths of lines and gaps which describe the pattern
+#### PDF Specification
+Set the line dash pattern in the graphics state.

 #### Source
 * [PDF Specification / Table 57 – Graphics State Operators](https://www.adobe.com/content/dam/acom/en/devnet/pdf/PDF32000_2008.pdf#G7.3793795)